bakaphp/kanvas-doc/companies.md

 ## Create Company

-The method createCompany is used to create a new company.
-It recieves a [CompanyInput]() interface.
-It returns a [CompanyInterface]() interface.
+The createCompany method is used to create a new company.
+It receives a CompanyInput interface.
+It returns a CompanyInterface interface.

 ```js
 Kanvas.companies.createCompany(companyInput: CompanyInput): CompanyInterface